Labcabincalifornia

-Labcabincalifornia is the second album by American hip-hop group the Pharcyde, released in 1995, three years after their debut Bizarre Ride II the Pharcyde.
-The album's production was handled by The Pharcyde themselves and Jay Dee, with additional help from Diamond D and M-Walk.
+Labcabincalifornia is the second album by American hip-hop group the Pharcyde, released on November 14, 1995, three years after their debut Bizarre Ride II the Pharcyde.
+The production was handled by The Pharcyde themselves and Jay Dee, with additional help from Diamond D and M-Walk.
+After Labcabincalifornia was released, Fatlip left the group to concentrate on his solo career.